 The International Human Rights Art Festival is a growing initiative to connect artists, activists, politicians, social and religious leaders, and community members through art events throughout New York City and around the world, with the aim of inspiring these stakeholders to create a more positive, caring world.
 We produce art-advocacy events throughout the year, culminating in a week-long Festival.

-We highlight artists who base their work in artistic quality, personal sincerity, commitment to beauty and an open-hearted vulnerability: advocacy art based in the mystical/activist "I am" or "I should," as opposed to the political/religious/oppositional "you are" or "you should."
+We highlight artists whose work is inspired by a social concern, and base their art in artistic quality, personal sincerity, commitment to beauty and an open-hearted vulnerability: advocacy art based in the mystical/activist "I am" or "I should," as opposed to the political/religious/oppositional "you are" or "you should."

 We open space for healing, reflection and engagement with those we agree with, as well as others who might seem foreign.